Skip to content

 Environment Setup

-directory_iterator is an input iterator that traverses the direct children of a specified directory (it does not recurse into subdirectories).
+directory_iterator is an input iterator that traverses the direct children of a specified directory (it does not recursively enter subdirectories).
 Dereferencing it returns a directory_entry object, which contains the filename and basic status information.

-The most basic usage is directly in a range-based for loop:
+The most basic usage is to use it directly in a range-based for loop:

 cpp